stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Note, that in the example above the result is much larger that `maxBits8`.
 The reason is, that `maxBits8` is first converted to an `Integer` of the same value, which is then squared.
-If on the other hand we square `maxBits8` directly, the result is truncated to still fit the valid range of `Bits8`:
+If on the other hand we squared `maxBits8` directly, the result would be truncated to still fit the valid range of `Bits8`:

 ```repl